 WHO?
 4. WHO WILL BE CONSULTED?
-(Key stakeholders) (Check all that apply) OCDSB Community Students Parents/guardians School council(s) Ottawa Carleton Assembly of School Councils Advisory committees (Specify below) Special Education Advisory Committee, etc Other Please describe or expand on who will be consulted and any partne Internal to OCDSB External / Other (please identify) Agencies/associations Community groups General Public Other governments Other 5.
-HAVE ANY OF THESE STAKEHOLDERS BEEN INVOLVED IN INFORMAL CONSULTATION AS PART OF THE DEVELOPMENT OF THIS PLAN?
-In accordance with section 4.3 of Policy P.110.GOV, it is expected that informal consultation has taken place with representative stakeholders to obtain their suggestions prior to finalizing this plan.
+(Key stakeholders) (Check all that apply) OCDSB Community Internal to OCDSB External / Other (please identify) - Students √ Trustees Agencies/associations √ Parents/guardians √ Superintendents √ Community groups ✓ School council(s) √ Principals and/or Vice-principals √ General Public - Ottawa Carleton Assembly of School Councils Managers Other governments - Advisory committees (Specify below) District staff Other - Special Education Advisory Committee, etc Federations - Other Other Please describe or expand on who will be consulted and any partners in the consultation: 5.
+HAVE ANY OF THESE STAKEHOLDERS BEEN INVO In accordance with section 4.3 of Policy P.110.GOV, it is exp finalizing this plan.
 Please describe below.
-(If this informal consultation did not take place, explain why it was not feasible.)
-Yes, local Trustees, the Superintendent of Instruction for area schools, and the Chief Financial Officer.
+(If this informal ected that informal consultation has taken place w ith representative stakeholders to obtain their suggestions prior to Yes, local Trustees, the Superintendent of Instruction for area scho ols, and the Chief Financial Officer.
 HOW?
 6. HOW WILL STAKEHOLDERS BE MADE AWARE OF THIS CONSULTATION PROCESS?
-(Check a all that apply) √ Media advertisement (print and/or radio) √ School newsletter √ Letter distribution √ Website (schools and/or OCDSB sites) √ School council(s) Other Ottawa Carleton Assembly of School Councils Please describe how stakeholders will be made aware of the consultation process and any special requirements for consultation (translation, alternate formats, etc)?
+(Check all that apply) √ Media advertisement (print and/or radio) √ School newsletter √ Letter distribution √ Website (schools and/or OCDSB sites) √ School council(s) Other Ottawa Carleton Assembly of School Councils Please describe how stakeholders will be made aware of the consultation process and any special requirements for consultation (translation, alternate formats, etc)?
 7. HOW WILL THE CONSULTATION BE CARRIED OUT?
-(Check all that apply) Interviews $\sqrt{}$ Pu $\sqrt{}$ Mail-out or email circulation $\sqrt{}$ So sembly of School Councils aire Web-based comments
+(Check all that apply) Focus groups Interviews Mail-out or email circulation Open houses / workshops / cafes School council(s) Please describe: Public meetings Survey / question assembly of School Councils naire / Web-based comments